Pintta/cleararea/README.md

 # cleararea
-Clear the cars from the area FiveM Script
+Clear the npc vehicles and peds from the area FiveM Script